kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/assignment-2-internship-cover-letter.md

 - Answer the planning questions listed below.
 - Create an outline for your cover letter.
 - Write your internship cover letter.
-- Evaluate your writing using the 7Cs, and make any required changes to your cover letter.
+- Evaluate your writing using the 7Cs, and make any required changes to your cover letter. (**Notes: Make sure you use the built in spelling and grammar checker in Google Docs!**)
 - Download your finished assignment as a pdf and submit on Gradescope and Woolf.

 ---